ccodwg/Covid19Canada/README.md

 # Epidemiological Data from the COVID-19 Outbreak in Canada
 The **COVID-19 Canada Open Data Working Group** is collecting publicly available information on confirmed and presumptive positive cases during the ongoing COVID-19 outbreak in Canada.
 Data are entered in a spreadsheet with each line representing a unique case, including age, sex, health region location, and history of travel where available.
 Sources are included as a reference for each entry.
 All data are exclusively collected from publicly available sources including government reports and news media.
 We aim to continue making updates daily.

+# [PLEASE READ] Dataset Changes - Recent and Upcoming
+Several changes have been made recently to the datasets or will be made in the future.
+These are detailed below, along with tips at repairing your data pipelines that may have been affected by these changes.

+## Upcoming Changes

+- Additional columns will be added to the time series datasets to make them easier to work with.
+The purpose of these changes is to make joining provincial data to other/prov_map.csv and health region data to other/hr_map.csv redundant.
+These datasets contain alternate province and health region names as well as population data.
+  - other/prov_map.csv: Column "pop" renamed to "pop_province"
+  - other/hr_map.csv: Column "pop" renamed to "pop_health_region"
+  - timeseries_canada: pop_province
+  - timeseries_province: province_short, province_full, pop_province
+  - timeseries_hr: province_short, province_full, pop_province, HR_UID, health_region_esri, pop_health_region
+  - The simplest way to mitigate the effects of this change is to simply drop these additional columns (or rename them, in the case of prov_map.csv and hr_map.csv) immediately after loading the datasets.
+This will return the datasets to their state prior to this change.

+## Recent Changes
+- 2020-12-03: "Repatriated" now appears in the testing time series.
+For now, they are given 0 values.
+The correct values (from PHAC data) will be added soon.
+"Repatriated" now also appears in the mortality time series (all 0 values, which is correct).
+- 2020-11-27: The columns "case_source" (cases.csv) and "death_source" (mortality.csv) are now abbreviated to reduce the file size.
+They can be joined to the full source links via cases_extra/cases_case_source.csv and mortality_extra/mortality_death_source.csv.
+Instructions can be found in [README.md](#individual-level-data---extra-columns).

 # Methodology, Data Notes & Dashboard
 Detailed information about our [data collection methodology](https://opencovid.ca/work/dataset/) and [sources](https://opencovid.ca/work/data-sources/), answers to [frequently asked data questions](https://opencovid.ca/work/data-faq/), specific data notes, and more information about the **COVID-19 Canada Open Data Working Group** is available on our [website](https://opencovid.ca/).